GUITAR | VOICE | MUSIC THEORY | COMPOSITION | IMPROVISATION

 Unlock your creative potential

-Lessons focus on empowering you to develop healthy practice routines, and to better understand how music works on an artistic, technical, and theoretical level.
-Learn the principles of music theory as they relate to constructing chords, scales and arpeggios.
+Lessons focus on empowering you to develop healthy practice routines and to better understand how music works on an artistic, technical and theoretical level.
+Learn the principles of music theory as they relate to constructing chords, scales and arpeggios and rhythm.
 Incorporate aural skills/ear training exercises to enable what you hear inside to be expressed on any instrument/voice.
-Lessons will offer tools for performing in any style - solo or with a band, and will be guided in part by participant questions and interests.
+Lessons will offer tools for performing in any style - solo or with a band - and will be guided in part by participant questions and interests.